Breadcrumb

 Today cross the lush farmland of the Waikato as you make your way inland to Rotorua.
 Pass through several small farming towns such as Otorohanga and Putaruru, before the region’s geothermal activity signals your arrival into the city of Rotorua.

-Discover the geothermal, adventure, and cultural wonderland of Rotorua, a city perched atop one of the world's most active volcanoes.
-As you explore, you may see steam rising from cracks in the road, bubbling and hissing water in pools along the lake's edge, and, of course, the unmistakable smell of sulfur.
-Rotorua is rich in Māori culture and history, with many Māori inhabitants having recognised the great potential of the volcanic land.
-Your stay in Rotorua will be filled with activities.
+Discover the geothermal, adventure, and cultural wonderland of Rotorua.
+As you explore, you may see steam rising from cracks in the road, bubbling and hissing water in pools along the lake's edge, and the unmistakable smell of Sulfur.
+Rotorua is rich in Māori culture and history, with many Māori inhabitants recognising the great potential of the volcanic land.
 For an outdoor adventure, head to The Redwoods and experience the rainforest treetops from high up.
-If you’re lucky, you might spot some of New Zealand's native birds, such as the Piwakawaka (Fantail) and the Tui.
+If you’re lucky, you might spot some of New Zealand's native birds, such as the Pīwakawaka (Fantail) and the Tūī.
 Alternatively, enjoy the Lake Tikitapu Blue Lake Walk or explore Kuirau Park, where you'll find bubbling mud pools and steaming lakes.
-Don't miss the private thermal reserves such as Whakarewarewa and Wai-O-Tapu, where you can walk among bubbling mud pools, spouting geysers, and sulfur ponds.
-Just a few minutes from the town center, Mt.
-Ngongotaha, and the Skyline Gondola and Luge offer breathtaking views of the lake, while the Agrodome Center promises adventure and adrenaline.
-Here, you can ride the Zorb, speed up to 100kph on a jet boat, simulate skydiving, or take the plunge on a giant swing.
-Rotorua's rich Māori culture is a must-see.
-Take a magical tour around Te Puia, or stroll along the lake edge to reach one of the country's oldest Māori villages at Ohinemutu.
+Don't miss the private thermal reserves such as Te Puia and Wai-O-Tapu, where you can walk among bubbling mud pools, spouting geysers, and Sulfur ponds.
+Just a few minutes from the town centre, the Agrodome and National Kiwi Hatchery offer an insight to nature.
+Rotorua's rich Māori culture is a must-see, spend an evening with Te Pā Tū complete with a traditional style dinner or stroll along the lake edge to reach one of the country's oldest Māori villages at Ohinemutu.
 When hunger strikes, visit Eat Street in Rotorua CBD, a vibrant street lined with delicious eateries and restaurants to satisfy any craving.
-No visit to Rotorua would be complete without experiencing Rotorua's original tourist attraction - a relaxing spa treatment.
+No visit to Rotorua would be complete without experiencing Rotorua's original tourist attraction - a relaxing spa treatment, this town boost an array of wellness experience to unwind in.
 Whether you are seeking adventure, culture, or relaxation, Rotorua offers an unforgettable experience.

 Your accommodation: On the Point

 On the Point is a beautiful lodge accommodation in a stunning location and offering panoramic views.
-It also offers gourmet New Zealand food and wine, as well as a range of on site activities from pampering massage, fly fishing from the private beach, water sports, tennis, gym and boating and is only 10 minutes from the heart of Rotorua City.Driving distance and time (approximate) for this leg: 203 kms / 126 miles : 2.8 hours
+It also offers gourmet New Zealand food and wine, as well as a range of on site activities from pampering massage, fly fishing from the private beach, water sports, tennis, gym and boating and is only 10 minutes from the heart of Rotorua City.

 See it all, the ultimate volcanic and geothermal Rotorua Tour.
 Learn about the huge colourful hot springs, erupting geysers and active boiling mud pools, spectacular volcanoes and lush native forest.
 All on a fully guided 1/2 day tour in Rotorua.
 You'll travel through forestry and farmland to NZ's largest boiling mud pool and a series of colourful hot springs at Wai-o-tapu.
 Then see the Lady Knox geyser erupt.
 Next a short drive to the Waimangu Volcanic valley where your guide will explain the Mt Tarawera eruption which blew open this spectacular, bush covered, geothermal park.